The Chroniclers

 Jamie Gatehouse

-Focus areas: High Medieval Europe; Military History; Hundred Years’ War; Edward I; Edward III; Eastern Crusades; Castles & Fortifications
+Focus areas: High Medieval Europe; Military History; Hundred Years’ War; Edward I; Edward III; Edward the Black Prince; Castles & Fortifications

-Jamie is a final year postgrad student at the University of New England, studying a Master of History degree.
-His research focuses on military history from the middle to late medieval period, with a particular interest in The Hundred Years War, the use of archery in battle, and battlefield tactics.
+Jamie completed his Master of History in 2024, also studying at the University of New England.
+His research focuses on military history from the middle to late medieval period, with a particular interest in The Hundred Years War, the use of archery in battle, battlefield tactics and strategy, and the importance of terrain in military actions.

 Between teaching full time, studying, writing, and a mild obsession with archery, he doesn’t get much spare time…